couchbase/couchbase-kafka-connector/README.md

 connector.run(state, RunMode.RESUME);
 ```

-The `couchbase1.vagrant` and `kafka1.vagrant` addresses above are locations of Couchbase Server and Kafka correspondingly,
+The `couchbase1.vagrant` and `kafka1.vagrant` addresses above are the locations of Couchbase Server and Kafka respectively,
-which could be easily set up using provisioning scripts from `env/` directory.
+which could be easily set up using provisioning scripts from the `env/` directory.
 Just navigate there and run `vagrant up`.
-Vagrant scripts using ansible ([installation guide](http://docs.ansible.com/intro_installation.html)).
+Vagrant scripts using Ansible ([installation guide](http://docs.ansible.com/intro_installation.html)).

 ## License